xulaus/mr_bump/README.md

 post_bump:
   release: "release deploy command"
   master: "master deploy command"
+  develop: "post release develop command"
 ```

+It is important to note that when cutting a new release, both the `release` and `develop` commands will be run.

 If you have post bump commands in your config then once you have pushed your changelog and tagged, you will be prompted as follows:

 ```
-Would you like to execute post bump commands?
+Would you like to execute the following post bump commands? command
 [Y]es execute / [N]o Im done : y
 ```